monsoons-blog/blog/theotherkhanblog/content/poetry/sarcohpagus.md

 sixty repeated impalements \
 scatter old sun to pieces \
-moth dust constellating \
+moth bodies constellating \
 cold star tissue new

-The sky is a sarcophagus - definite and dead - to be stolen.
+The sky is a sarcophagus - definite and dead - to be read.

 and those crypts - memory, skin, language \
-become pyramids \
+age into pyramids \
 for viewing night